bitovi/temporal-auth/README.md

 This repository provides a custom authentication and authorization solution for Temporal, integrating with a custom OIDC provider for user authentication and role-based access control.

-> This is using Tilt for local development and using Docker Desktop for the Kubernetes cluster.
+> This is using Kind for local development and using Docker Desktop for the Kubernetes cluster.

 ## Features